Next course: 21 November 2021 to 23 January 2022

 You will be expected to meet deadlines and set aside some time each week to read fellow workshop members’ work.
 It is helpful to focus on a project that is achievable: something you can complete in eight weeks.
 This might be a short film, several scenes, or one act of a longer screenplay.

-The New Screenwriters Interactive Online Workshop is a discussion-based follow-up to the Introduction to Screenwriting course.
-Note: Maximum six learners
+The New Screenwriters Interactive Online Workshop is a follow-up to the Introduction to Screenwriting course, (if you have taken a similar introductory course elsewhere contact us before booking firstname.lastname@example.org ) Note: Maximum six learners

 Why join New Screenwriters – Interactive Online Workshop?